SimonWang9610/leetcode/README.md

 - BFS
 - DFS

   - find recursion pattern
   - compare tree/subtree -> match string/sub-string
   - try **in-place** if building a new tree from another tree

+- traversal from the TARGET node if the relation is about the TARGET node

 ## Graph